sethpuckett/flashcards/README.md

 ### Basic Operation

-When the app loads the first step is to select a deck from the dropdown list and click the 'Load Deck' button.
+When the app loads the first step is to select a deck from the dropdown list and click the `Load Deck` button.
 This will load all the cards in the deck.
 By default one column will be hidden and the other column will be visible.

 There are several UI buttons available to interact with the deck
 * **Show 'left'**: Reveal all cards in the left column (and hide the right)